-Nethy Bridge boasts a full range of accommodation, from hotels to bed and breakfasts, self catering establishments or hostels, and has easy access to a vast range of activities throughout the area.
+Nethy Bridge boasts a full range of accommodation from hotels to bed and breakfasts, self catering establishments and hostels, and has easy access to a vast range of activities throughout the area.

 The village of Nethy Bridge – often affectionately referred to simply as “Nethy” has been a holiday destination since Victorian times, yet it remains unspoilt with the majority of accommodation hidden away in quiet locations next to the ancient Caledonian pine forest.
 Nethy has had a long and close relationship with the Abernethy Forest and as a result of this has taken on the mantle of ‘The Forest Village’

 With the dramatic backdrop of the often snow-capped Cairngorm Mountains and surrounded by hundreds of acres of the Abernethy Forest, Nethy Bridge is in the newest and largest National Park in Scotland – the Cairngorms National Park.

 The forests around Nethy are full of interesting wildlife from Red Squirrels, Crested Tits, Crossbills and Capercaillie, to the rarely spotted Pine Martens and even rarer Wild Cat.
 There are also rare flowers like the sweet scented Twinflower and a tiny orchid called Creeping Ladies Tresses.